minburg/vst-kick-synth/README.md

 - **Input Gain:** Adjusts the level going into the NAM processor.
 - **Output Gain:** Trims the level coming out of the NAM processor.

+### 4. The Filter

+A high-quality, resonant filter with its own full ADSR envelope.
+It can be inserted at three different points in the signal chain, which dramatically changes how it interacts with the drive and effects stages.

+#### **Controls**
+- **Filter (ON/OFF):** Activates or bypasses the entire filter section.
+- **Type:** Selects the filter architecture:
+    - **LP 24:** 4-pole Moog Ladder lowpass.
+Warm and musical; self-oscillates at full resonance.
+    - **LP 12:** 2-pole TPT SVF lowpass.
+Lighter roll-off, more open sound.
+    - **HP 24:** 4-pole highpass based on the Moog Ladder topology.
+    - **HP 12:** 2-pole TPT SVF highpass.
+    - **BP 12:** 2-pole bandpass — isolates a frequency band.
+    - **Notch:** 2-pole band-reject — carves out a specific frequency.
+- **Position:** Where in the signal chain the filter is inserted:
+    - **Pre NAM:** Before the NAM model.
+Shapes what the neural model "hears" — tighter, darker results.
+    - **Post NAM:** After the NAM model, before Corrosion.
+The most common position for post-distortion tone shaping *(default)*.
+    - **Post All:** After all processing, on the stereo bus.
+Acts as a master tone control.
+- **Cutoff:** The base cutoff frequency (20 Hz – 20 kHz, logarithmically scaled).
+- **Resonance:** Emphasis at the cutoff frequency.
+At maximum with LP 24 / HP 24, the filter self-oscillates.
+- **Drive:** Pre-filter input gain that gently saturates the signal before it enters the filter, adding harmonic richness.
+- **Key Track:** When greater than 0 %, the cutoff tracks the MIDI note pitch, keeping the filter tonally consistent across notes.

+#### **Filter Envelope**
+- **Env Amount:** How many octaves the envelope shifts the cutoff (±4 octaves).
+Positive values open the filter on attack; negative values close it.
+- **Attack / Decay / Sustain / Release:** Standard ADSR controls for the filter cutoff sweep.
+- **Trigger / Gate:** In **Trigger** mode the envelope fires and completes its full A→D→R cycle independently of note length — the classic kick drum / 808 behaviour.
+In **Gate** mode the sustain is held until note-off.

 ---

 ## Technical Implementation